decagondev/BandersnatchExperiments/tickets/secondTicket.md

 ### C. API Graph Integration
 - [ ] Make sure the graph is being serialized correctly using the `.to_json()` method
-- [ ] This should be automatic, double check by running the web app locally
+- [ ] The display of the graph should be fairly automatic, double check by running the web app locally
-- [ ] Does the graph look good?
+- [ ] Does the graph look good in the context of the Bandersnatch dark web theme?

 #### Example Chart
 ```python